What is a Multimedia Collections Specialist?

 - Adobe Systems Adobe Dreamweaver

-Becoming a Multimedia Collections Specialist
+How to Become a Multimedia Collections Specialist

 How many years of work experience do I need?

-Where do Multimedia Collections Specialists Work?
+Where Multimedia Collections Specialists Are Employed

 The table below shows the approximate number of Multimedia Collections Specialists employed by various industries.